The-OpenROAD-Project/OpenLane/docs/source/tutorials/digital_guide.rst

 The submacros are by default logically connected to ``VPWR/VGND`` power domain.
-As can be seen the PDN is missing the power straps in layer ``met5``.
+As can be seen, the PDN is missing the power straps in layer ``met5``.
-Therefore the layout, which does not have connections to the submacro, while the net is logically connected.
+Therefore the layout, does not have connections to the submacro, while the net is logically connected.

 This is expected as it was disabled by setting ``DESIGN_IS_CORE`` to ``false`` above.
 Of course, reverting the change fixes this issue.

 .. note::

-    In the future OpenDB will be used instead of DEF/LEF flow.
+    In the future, OpenDB will be used instead of DEF/LEF flow.